A 1% forecasting error can cost you millions. But a better tool can help you see it coming, and steer.

 Anaplan

 Anaplan is the heavy hitter.
-It’s built for scale — multi-dimensional modeling, real-time updates, and cross-functional planning at massive enterprises.
+It’s built for scale, with multi-dimensional modeling, real-time updates, and cross-functional planning.

 It’s also complex: setup and maintenance often require a dedicated team.